navikt/kafka-sandbox/README.md

 ### Logging and ignoring all errors

-You can use an error handler which ignores errors, but still logs them:
+You can use an error handler which ignores errors, does no retries, but still logs them:

-    ./boot-app --measurements.event-store.failure-rate=1 --measurements.consumer.error-handler=ignore
+    ./boot-app --measurements.event-store.failure-rate=1 --measurements.consumer.error-handler=log-and-ignore

 Start a producer and watch Spring Boot log.
 You'll see that batches are logged as errors, but never retried.
 Spring Kafka progresses; it logs the failed